8 common interview questions with example answers

 Practice your answers in advance

-While crafting your answers to these common questions, practice answering them out loud, ideally with a friend or family member.
-As awkward as this can feel, it allows you to find a good flow and feel more comfortable with your answers for the big day.
+As you craft answers to these common questions, practice saying them out loud—ideally with a friend or family member.
+It can feel awkward, but it helps you find a good flow and feel more comfortable on the big day.

 Connect with existing employees at the company

-One of the best ways to stand out during your interview is to have internal connections.
-You can use a platform like LinkedIn to reach out for a quick coffee chat with existing employees.
+Internal connections help you stand out.
+Use a platform like LinkedIn to reach out for a quick coffee chat with current employees.

-It’s a great way to learn more about day-to-day operations at the company.
-Plus, this can give you a leg up on your competition.
+It’s a great way to learn about day-to-day operations at the company—and it can give you a leg up on your competition.

 Find common ground

-Interviews are a nerve-racking and stressful experience, and it’s very easy to over-commit to being professional and polite and come across like a robot.
+Interviews are nerve-racking, and it’s easy to over-commit to being professional and come across like a robot.

-To combat this and lighten the mood, we recommend starting the interview by asking your interviewer about their day or weekend.
-This effectively breaks the ice and builds familiarity before you jump into the heavier-hitting questions.
+To lighten the mood, start the interview by asking your interviewer about their day or weekend.
+It breaks the ice and builds familiarity before the heavier questions.

 Land your dream job by nailing the job interview process

 The job interview process can quickly become overwhelming if you don’t come prepared.
-Using this article as your guide and practicing your answers in advance can help you feel more confident.
-Plus, you can increase your chances of getting the gig.
-You’ve got this!
+Use this article as your guide, practice your answers in advance, and you’ll walk in more confident—and walk out with a better shot at the gig.

 Do you want to discover previous employee research faster?